open-spaced-repetition/fsrs4anki/README.md

 - [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://dl.acm.org/doi/10.1145/3534678.3539081?cid=99660547150) (free access), and
 - [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://drive.google.com/file/u/0/d/1riJbkH39JB71Wj0AzESTngUM0LaeoD2l/view) (Google Scholar).

-FSRS4Anki Helper is an Anki add-on that complements the FSRS4Anki Scheduler.
+FSRS Helper is an Anki add-on that complements the FSRS4Anki Scheduler.
 You can read about it here: https://github.com/open-spaced-repetition/fsrs4anki-helper

 # How to Get Started?